Liangbai2333/RealHomeHunt/README.md

 # RealHomeHunt
-A bukkit plugin for Crafting Dead, destorying the player's residence.
+A bukkit plugin for Crafting Dead, it can create a residence for players and others can destory it.